akamai/edgeworkers-examples/edgekv/examples/ab_testing/readme.md

 - The bucket-to-path mapping will be stored in an EdgeKV database
 - Client bucket selection will be persisted via a cookie value to ensure a client is locked to the same URL on subsequent visits.
-- The test will be implemented by redirecting a user accessing a website with a URI path of /edgekv/abtest.
+- The test will be implemented by forwarding a user accessing a website with a URI path of /edgekv/abtest.

 ## Property Manager Variables
 This EdgeWorker requires a PMUSER variable to be defined in Property Manager: PMUSER_EKV_ABTEST_EW

+## EKV
+EdgeKV stores the required info to rewrite the incoming request in group abpath.
+- Key: BucketName *(In this example: A or B)*
+- Value: Path *(In this example: ekv_experience/experiment-A or ekv_experience/experiment-A)*